JGoodwillieV/GoodSwim/FIX_ENTRY_CONFIRMATIONS_ERROR.md

    - You should see an empty table (no error)

 5. **Test the Fix**
-   - Go back to your StormTracker app
+   - Go back to your GoodSwim app
    - Refresh the page (F5)
    - Try confirming meet entries again
    - The error should be gone!